Hazratbal Shrine: 1963 relic disappearance episode

-The Moi-e-Muqqadas was reported to have gone missing from the shrine on 27 December 1963.
-Following its disappearance, mass demonstrations were held all over the state, with hundreds of thousands of protesters out in the streets.
-On 31 December, Indian Prime Minister Jawaharlal Nehru made a broadcast to the nation on the disappearance of the relic, and sent a team from the Central Bureau of Investigation into Jammu and Kashmir to probe the suspected theft.
-It was recovered by Indian authorities on 4 January 1964, at the instigation of Sayyid Meerak Shah Kashani and others.
-Shah Kashani said he had seen the relic many times and could easily identify it.
-Identification by its caretakers and other investigation made by the Government of Jammu and Kashmir (law and order), special identification team says its authenticity is indeed original.
-A public viewing of the relic was held on 6 February 1964 in remembrance of Ali bin Abu Talib.
-The incident led to communal tensions and riots in the Indian state of West Bengal and East Pakistan (now Bangladesh), due to which India saw a refugee influx of around 200,000 people between December 1963 and February 1964.
-Demands were made that it be officially identified by the elders.
-It was charged that political bosses had stolen the hair so they could later come to power by taking credit for restoring it.
+The Moi-e-Muqqadas was reported missing from the Hazratbal shrine on 27 December 1963.
+Its disappearance prompted widespread protests across Jammu and Kashmir, with large demonstrations reported in multiple locations.
+On 31 December, Indian Prime Minister Jawaharlal Nehru addressed the nation regarding the incident and sent a team from the Central Bureau of Investigation into Jammu and Kashmir to probe the suspected theft.

+The relic was recovered by Indian authorities on 4 January 1964.
+According to official accounts, its recovery involved the participation of Sayyid Meerak Shah Kashani and others, who stated that they were able to identify the relic based on prior familiarity.
+The relic was subsequently examined by its caretakers, as well as by investigative teams of the Government of Jammu and Kashmir, who concluded that it was authentic.
+A public viewing of the relic was held on 6 February 1964, coinciding with commemorations associated with Ali bin Abi Talib.
+During and after the investigation, some allegations circulated claiming that the relic had been deliberately removed for political reasons, although such claims were not substantiated by official findings.

+The incident contributed to heightened communal tensions, leading to unrest in the Indian state of West Bengal and East Pakistan (present-day Bangladesh).
+These events resulted in a significant movement of refugees into India, with estimates placing the number at approximately 200,000 between December 1963 and February 1964.

 Reconstruction

-In the 1970s, the earlier shrine with thatched roof built in a vernacular Kashmiri architecture was reconstructed in marble in a Mughal-inspired design, with a dome and minaret added to it.
-It was rebuilt under the leadership of Sheikh Abdullah, who used the construction as a means to maintain his waning political legitimacy after the Indira–Sheikh Accord.
+During the 1970s, the earlier shrine, characterised by a thatched roof and vernacular Kashmiri architecture style, was reconstructed in marble and redesigned with Mughal-inspired elements, including the addition of a dome and minaret.
+The reconstruction took place under the leadership of Sheikh Abdullah.
+Some scholars and commentators have interpreted the project as part of broader efforts by his administration to reinforce political legitimacy following the Indira–Sheikh Accord.

-A ₹45-crore beautification and development project led by the Jammu & Kashmir Waqf Board and funded through the PRASAD scheme.
-The initiative was sanctioned in 2014–15, formally launched by then Chief Minister Mehbooba Mufti in 2017, and key components were inaugurated by Prime Minister Narendra Modi in March 2024.
-The ₹45-crore project blended traditional Kashmiri artistry such as khatamband and calligraphy with modern upgrades, including air conditioning, digital sound systems, and expanded pilgrim facilities.
+A ₹45-crore beautification and development project was later undertaken by the Jammu & Kashmir Waqf Board and funded through the PRASAD (Pilgrimage Rejuvenation and Spiritual Augmentation Drive) scheme.
+The project was sanctioned in 2014–15, formally launched in 2017 by then Chief Minister Mehbooba Mufti, and key components were inaugurated by Prime Minister Narendra Modi in March 2024.
+The initiative incorporated traditional Kashmiri craftmanship, including khatamband woodwork and calligraphy, alongside modern amenities such as air-conditioning, digital sound systems, and expanded facilities for visitors and pilgrims.